Strachu/RealTimeTabSynchronizer/README.md

 - Cross platform server software supporting all main desktop OSes and Raspberry Pi,

 # Supported browsers
-- Mozilla Firefox (desktop) 52.0.2 or higher - it's possible that the addon will work with lower version however its the lowest version it was tested on,
+- Mozilla Firefox (desktop) 55.0,
-- Firefox For Android 54.0 or higher
+- Firefox For Android 56.0

 # Server requirements
 To run the application you need: